Princeton-CDH/startwords/content/issues/1/data-beyond-vision/index.md

 {{< wrap class="sr-only" id="refs-desc" >}}
 The chart shows that quotations are the most common type of reference in chapter one, and a few pages include six or more quotations.
 Footnotes are the next most common reference; there is only one epigraph, on the first page in the chapter, and one citation, on page 35.
 Only six pages have no references at all, and many pages have more than one.
 {{</ wrap >}}

-The data encoded in the weaving could be represented as a stacked bar chart, a familiar and easily available choice for communicating types and quantities.
-However, it may be the least effective for communicating the depth and conceptual nuance of data on multiple levels.

 The ability to feel the density and frequency of each type of reference, color coded above, creates a unique experience for each participant, specific to their own perspective.
 These organic experiences bring to light the depth and complexities of the original work as well as the labor involved with gathering this data.
 This woven piece, which represents the first half (thirteen pages) of the first chapter of _Of Grammatology_ is 37 inches long, a little more than 3 feet.
 The physical nature of this data representation required that materials and dimensions be carefully calculated and measured.[^34] The process of creating this piece is embodied and experiential, which naturally leads to conversations that effortlessly surface the labor of data work and the depth of the original text.
 Unfortunately, this is less likely to happen naturally when creating data visualizations.